Table of Contents

 Charge

-• Description: Joins the Status, Amount, and Date field.
+• Description: Joins the Status, Amount, and Date fields.
 This is the display field for the Payment record.

 Amount